The Sport Management Advisory Council

 Bernard is currently on the Board of Directors of Premier Exhibitions, and formerly served on the Board of Atari, Inc. He is a New York CPA, with an MBA from Columbia University Graduate School of Business.

-Originally from Cheshire, CT, Carparelli is a 1990 graduate of Worcester Polytechnic University with a bachelor’s degree in mechanical engineering.
-He obtained his master’s of business administration from Syracuse in 1994.
-He currently resides in Severna Park, MD, with his wife, Renee, and sons Nicholas III and Michael.
+Carparelli is a 1990 graduate of Worcester Polytechnic University with a bachelor’s degree in mechanical engineering.
+He obtained his master’s of business administration from Syracuse University in 1994.

 Howard Deneroff is Executive Vice President and Executive Producer of Westwood One’s sports programming, where he is responsible for the coordination and execution of all on-air and production elements for live national radio play-by-play broadcasts of the NFL; College Football and NCAA Championship properties, including the Men’s Basketball Tournament and the Final Four; the NHL; the Olympics; the Masters; PGA Championship; and the Triple Crown of Horse Racing.
 In addition, Deneroff plays a key role in talent and rights negotiations between Westwood One and its many partners, including college conferences, professional sports teams, and sports leagues and organizations.